This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Wide cut

-Wide-leg jeans are pants with a very wide leg.
-They are loose and flowing from the hips to create a natural, structured fit.
+Wide-leg jeans are trousers with a very wide leg; they are fluid and loose from the hip down to create a natural and structured drape.
 Wide-leg jeans are a must-have for modern, urban, and elegant looks.

 Palazzo cut

-The palazzo cut is a high-waisted cut with very wide legs, it has a straight and fluid fall from top to bottom.
-After fading in favor of close-fitting cuts like slim-fit, the palazzo is making a comeback thanks to its ability to enhance all silhouettes.
+The palazzo cut is a high-waisted style with very wide legs, offering a straight and flowing drape from top to bottom.
+After fading into obscurity in favor of more fitted styles like slim-fit jeans, the palazzo is making a major comeback thanks to its ability to flatter all body types.

 Cart